Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 ### namespace:filled_map

 -   Will add the holding map animation.
--   Can be put in an cartography table.
+-   Can be put in a cartography table.

 ---